 Are Navy SEALs Marines?

-U.S. Navy SEALs are an elite unit, more exclusive and harder to be admitted to than the U.S. Marines.
-The United States Marine Corps (also known as USMC or Marines) is one of the 5 branches of the U.S. military under the Department of Defense.
+The United States Navy SEALs are more restricted and difficult to join forces than the United States Marines.
+The United States Marine Corps (commonly known as USMC or Marines) is one of the five military branches of the United States Department of Defense.